MontiCore/monticore/prepare-next-release/PreparingTheNextRelease.md

 You can reset your local working tree via `git reset --hard yourBranchName`

-Apply all previous patches: `./prepare-next-release/applyPatches.sh` (this applies all patch files and switches a new branch)
+Apply all previous patches: `./prepare-next-release/applyPatches.sh` (this applies all patch files and switches to a new branch)

 Modify the source files and ensure that the previously failing tests now work.
 Then create a commit as usual